Hearing the opinions of a person in their words through a quotation in a press release, article or newsletter helps add a human dimension to a story.

 The best method is to reach the end of your skeleton press release and then look at which sections work best written as someone speaking.

-Put a couple of quote marks around those sections and insert a ‘so-and-so said’.
+Put a couple of quotation marks around those sections and insert a ‘so-and-so said’.
+Easy!

 NB: ‘Said’ is 1,000 times better than ‘commented’ or ‘explained’.
 It’s no nonsense and more conversational.